ward/run/_posts/2015-12-12-chester-county-winter-series.md

 ## Results

-The official results confirm me missing out on sub 18, placing me at 18:01 and ninth to cross the line.
+The official results confirm me missing out on sub 18, placing me at 18:01 and ninth to cross the line out of the 78 participants.
 The kid in grey managed 17:59, impressive with or without inventive corner taking.
 The people in the group that dropped me managed times between 17:06 and 17:41.
 The guy that overtook us all and managed to run negative splits ended up second in 16:58.
 Blue shirt, finally, was way ahead of the rest with 15:34.

+Of course, as mentioned, the official ranking was to be done by age grading.
+This kicked me all the way down to the 26th spot with only 72.06%.
+Even the girlfriend, who solidly went under 20 minutes with 19:41, was only 20th with 75.02%.
+To make the top 10 I would have needed to beat 78.33%, which translates to beating 16:34.
+The age grade winner did it with 88.84% or 14:36 for me.

-As usual, [official results][official] and [Strava activity][strava].
+As usual, [official results][official] and [Strava activity][strava] for your viewing needs.

 [official]: http://www.runccrs.com/ccrs-winter-series-race-1-12122015/
 [foulees]: {{ site.baseurl }}{% post_url 2015-10-25-les-foulees-joyeuses %}